🇦🇹Austria · Taxes

 Income tax is only part of the deduction from a salary.
 Employees also pay social-security contributions of roughly 18.1 % of gross pay, covering pension, health, unemployment, and accident insurance, with a comparable employer contribution layered on top.
 These are not income tax, but they reduce take-home pay just as directly.

 Contributions are capped.
-Above a monthly ceiling of € 6,450/mo (the Hochstbeitragsgrundlage), no further social-security contribution is due, so the marginal social-security cost falls to zero for high salaries even as income tax keeps climbing.
+Above the 2026 monthly ceiling of € 6,930/mo (the Höchstbeitragsgrundlage, revised every 1 January), no further social-security contribution is due, so the marginal social-security cost falls to zero for high salaries even as income tax keeps climbing.
 The self-employed are insured through the SVS under separate rules and a separate contribution schedule.

 What Austria does not tax